-CB2 receptors are activated following brain hemorrhage, and this is where cannabinoids will help stop further damage.
+CB2 receptors are activated following brain hemorrhage, and this means cannabis may help reduce further damage.

 When the brain suffers a stroke or a traumatic injury, damage to the brain continues as the brain hemorrhage leads to a snowball effect of inflammation, oxidative stress, and excitotoxicity, or cell death by over-stimulation, usually by the neurotransmitter glutamate.

 There aren’t many medications that can be given immediately following brain injury or hemorrhage to mitigate these effects, but because the endocannabinoid system (ECS) regulates all of these mechanisms, cannabinoids could be the perfect treatment.

 Studies Show Endocannabinoids Working to Prevent Further Damage

 The activity of the ECS has been studied extensively in animal models of stroke and traumatic brain injury (TBI).
 These studies have found that the expression of endocannabinoids and cannabinoid receptors in the brain is upregulated following stroke or TBI.
 For example, levels of the endocannabinoid 2-arachidonoylglycerol (2-AG) spiked following an injury and remained elevated for more than 24 hours.
 This indicates that the ECS could be working to protect the brain in response to injury.
 In fact, 2-AG acts as a vasorelaxer, so it improves blood flow in the brain after injury.

 Many animal studies looked at the role of cannabinoid receptor CB2 in protecting the brain from damage following TBI or stroke.
 When cannabinoids that activate the CB2 receptor (also called receptor agonists) were administered prior to the simulation of a stroke, the infarct (or damaged and dead tissue) volume was much smaller than in animals that did not receive the treatment.
 Doctors found further confirmation of the role of CB2 after administering a cannabinoid that reduces or blocks the activity of the CB2 receptor.
 When they do so, the infarct size increases.

 Brain Hemorrhage Leads to CB2 Receptor Activation And Reduced Inflammation